 The Company is committed to:

-Founded in 2002 Meon delivers three core specialities of Leisure, Business and 24-hour Emergency Assistance.
-Customers range from Private Clients through to global Brands requiring loyalty, the UK’s best SMEs, Corporates and multi-national insurance and assistance providers worldwide.
+Founded in 2002 Meon delivers three core specialties of Leisure, Business, and 24-hour Emergency Assistance.
+Customers range from Private Clients through to global Brands requiring loyalty, the UK’s best SMEs, Corporates, and multi-national insurance and assistance providers worldwide.